Vigil planned for crash victims as questions asked over police search

 The group had been to a social club in Maesglas, Newport, on Friday night and were thought to then have travelled 40 miles to the Trecco Bay area of Porthcawl.

-They are then believed to have gone to the Llanedeyrn area of Cardiff and were last seen at about 2am on Saturday.
+Police have now confirmed they were last seen at about 2am on Saturday in Pentwyn, Cardiff.

-All five were later registered missing by their families having failed to return home – with a report made to Gwent Police on Saturday evening.
+Officers believe the car was involved in a collision and came off the A48(M) some time later, but further investigations using CCTV and automatic number plate recognition (ANPR) inquiries are needed to establish an exact time.

+Having failed to return home, they were reported missing by their families, the first call coming into the police at 7.34pm on Saturday while further reports were made up until 5.37pm on Sunday.

-Hundreds of members of the public took part in searches but Gwent Police did not issue a public appeal for help until 11pm on Sunday, with the car found shortly after midnight on Monday.
+Hundreds of people took part in searches but Gwent Police did not issue a public appeal for help until 11pm on Sunday.

+In a joint statement, Gwent and South Wales Police said a police helicopter was requested to search an area of Cardiff at 11.50pm on Sunday, which the forces said resulted in the vehicle being found at 12.15am on Monday.

+But members of the friends’ search party Matthew Pace, 45, and his son Lewis, 26, told Sky News they found the car shortly before officers arrived on the scene, having seen tyre marks leading off the road and into a wooded area.

 The wreckage of the VW Tiguan was found in a copse of trees and hidden from the view of the busy road, residential houses and the nearby garden centre.